-The School of Sustainability (SOS), together with the Julie Ann Wrigley Global Institute of Sustainability, provides innovative, interdisciplinary and solutions-oriented education and research opportunities for students to learn about and help address the grand sustainability challenges of our time, ranging from climate change and inequities, to biodiversity loss and consumption, as well as increasing income gaps and fragmented governance patterns.
+The School of Sustainability (SOS) as part of the College of Global Futures and together with the Global Institute of Sustainability and Innovation, provides innovative, interdisciplinary and solutions-oriented education and research opportunities for students to learn about and help address the grand sustainability challenges of our time, ranging from climate change and inequities, to biodiversity loss and consumption, as well as increasing income gaps and fragmented governance patterns.

 The undergraduate programs introduce students to the concept of sustainability in the context of real-world problems and solutions at local, regional, and global levels.
 The programs stress diverse and holistic approaches in which students learn about integrated ways to frame and contribute to sustainability problem-solving processes.
 Trained in collaborative work, students will be able to employ systems-thinking to analyze sustainability problems and understand their root causes, consider a range of plausible futures and assess which future states are desirable for whom and why, and develop strategies for change that adapt to changing circumstances.

-Our degree programs include a Bachelor of Arts (BA) in Sustainability as well as a Bachelor of Science (BS) in Sustainability and a Bachelor of Science in Sustainable Food Systems, all of which are flexible, interdisciplinary, solutions-oriented programs wherein students explore the sustainability of human societies and the natural environment on which they depend.
+Our degree programs include a Bachelor of Arts (BA) in Sustainability, a Bachelor of Science (BS) in Sustainability, a Bachelor of Science in Sustainable Food Systems, and the “4+1 Accelerated Bachelor’s+Master’s” program, all of which are flexible, interdisciplinary, solutions-oriented programs wherein students explore the sustainability of human societies and the natural environment on which they depend.
 The BA in Sustainability is best suited to students inclined toward social sciences, humanities, planning, and related fields.
 The BS in Sustainability is best suited to those inclined toward natural sciences or engineering.
 The curriculum includes differences in additional coursework, particularly in math (BS) and a second language (BA).

 Any Barrett student who is considering majoring in Sustainability should contact the lead FHA Katja Brundiers at Katja.Brundiers@asu.edu.